soulverteam/SoulverCore/README.md

 ## Additional languages

-SoulverCore is localized into German, Russian, simplified Chinese & traditional Chinese.
+SoulverCore is localized into German, Russian, and simplified Chinese.

 ## Carthage Support